You will need a gambling software operating licence if:

 - must hold a gambling software operating licence

-- must not contract directly with any of the customers who play the games you provide ie only customers of another operator can access your games or betting content via that other operator’s website or app.
+- must not contract directly with any of the customers who play the games you provide that is only customers of another operator can access your games or betting content via that other operator’s website or app.

 Current application fees